test2user-aqil/wdc_baku/README.md

         > `black` was used to format .py file
 -   Node.js

+    -   TypeScript
     -   Vite
     -   Svelte
     -   Chart.js `2.9.4`
     -   TailwindCSS
+    -   Prettier
+    -   ESlint
+        > `prettier` & `eslint` was used to format & lint files

 -   APIs
     -   OpenWeatherMap